 “Unfortunately, you’ve got three big things working against you,” our teacher says.
 “You’re black, working-class and female in that order.
 There’s very little chance of making it.”

-The teacher’s response is delivered with such ballon-bursting precision that I believe my friend gave up on her dream that day.
+The teacher’s response is delivered with such balloon-bursting precision that I believe my friend gave up on her dream that day.
 And if I’m honest something died in me also.
 Why couldn’t our teacher give my smart and talented friend three big reasons why she could pursue her dream.
 But did you notice that being black was her first disqualifier?

 On being defined as black